Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 The most common is “perfect systems” – Usually promoted by someone who doesn’t know what they are talking about.

-These are the ads you probably see promising 50% ROI in a day with a very low risk trading strategy.
+These are the ads you probably see promising 50% ROI in a day with a very low risk strategy.

-That’s not trading, that’s just gambling!
+That’s not real investing, that’s just gambling!

 I don’t gamble.
 I bet on sure things or as close as I can get to sure things.